stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

      * A <i>queue family</i> defines the properties of a group of queues.
      */
     public record Family(int index, int count, Set<VkQueueFlag> flags) {
+        public Family {
+            Check.zeroOrMore(index);
+            Check.oneOrMore(count);
+            flags = Set.copyOf(flags);
         }
     }
+}
 ```

+Note that the constructor for the family copies the set of queue flags and rewrites the constructor argument.
+This is the standard approach for ensuring that a record class is immutable (although unfortunately this is currently flagged as a warning in our IDE).

 ### Enumerating the Physical Devices